 This month’s featured title is Frank Ticheli’s Vesuvius, a powerful showpiece for strong concert bands.
 This exciting grade 4 piece is available today in SmartMusic.
 Click the play button below to hear a recording of Vesuvius.
-Click on the cover to follow along in the score.

 Background From Composer Frank Ticheli